 Can I still get a buyout of my rent-stabilized apartment?

-“Your chances of getting a buyout will be higher if you are paying preferential rent, live in a building that’s already been converted into a co-op or condo, or if your building is in a prime spot for development,” Wagner says.
-He handles most buyout cases on a contingency-fee basis, only receiving payment if and when the buyout occurs.
-“Tenants in buildings where the landlord wants to do a substantial rehabilitation of the building might also secure a buyout,” Wagner says
+Wagner handles most buyout cases on a contingency-fee basis, only receiving payment if and when the buyout occurs.
+“Your chances of a successful buyout will be higher if you are paying preferential rent, live in a building that’s already been converted into a co-op or condo, or if your building is in a prime spot for development,” he says.
+Tenants in buildings where the landlord wants to do a substantial rehabilitation of the building may also have an opportunity for a buyout.

 Having an experienced buyout attorney will be important in identifying whether your apartment presents a buyout opportunity as well as in evaluating and negotiating the deal.
+It all depends on the kind of property and whether the landlord will be able to raise the rent and make back their money after buying you out.

-“It depends on the kind of property and whether the landlord will be able to raise the rent and make back their money after buying you out.
-It’s a unique combination of understanding the opportunities for landlords to deregulate or increase the rent and also familiarity with the laws and economics of zoning, development as well as knowing how condos, co-ops, and rental buildings operate,” Wagner says.
+“It’s a unique combination of understanding the opportunities for landlords to deregulate or increase the rent and also familiarity with the laws and economics of zoning and development, as well as knowing how condos, co-ops, and rental buildings operate,” Wagner says.

-1. You’re paying a low preferential rent
+1) You’re paying a low preferential rent

 If you signed a lease with a preferential rent—a rent that is lower than the maximum legal regulated rent for the units—a buyout may be a viable option.
 In the past a landlord could offer renters a low, preferential “teaser” rent to get them into the building and then substantially increase the rent (all the way up to the legal rent) at renewal time.
-That is no longer allowed and the preferential rent is in place for the entire tenancy subject to relatively small increases allowed by the Rent Guidelines Board.
+That is no longer allowed and the preferential rent is in place for the entire tenancy subject to the increases allowed by the Rent Guidelines Board.

 If you vacate your apartment, however, your landlord will be able to raise the rent to the legal regulated rent for the next tenant and that’s why a landlord might be interested in buying out your lease.